 In a remote area of Kazakhstan, thirteen-year-old Aisholpan trains to become the first female in twelve generations of her nomad family to become an eagle huntress.
 Narrated by Daisy Ridley, this inspiring documentary enjoyed popular and critical acclaim during its original theatrical release.
 This screening will be followed by an in-person discussion with The Eagle Huntress’ producer Stacey Reiss.

 - Sat., Nov.
 17 | 7:00 PM4070 Vilas Hall

 In this deeply moving, provocative drama, David (Schachter) volunteers his services as a “buddy” to Robert (Edholm), who is hospitalized with AIDS.
 An unusual friendship develops between the two young men.
 A landmark independent production, Buddies was the first film released that directly confronted the AIDS crisis in America.
-It was the final film of Bressan, a talented, mutlifaceted, and prolific director who died of an AIDS-related illness in 1987.
+It was the final film of Arthur Bressan, a talented, mutlifaceted, and prolific director who died of an AIDS-related illness in 1987.
 A new 2K restoration will be shown.
 Roe Bressan, Arthur Bressan's sister, will appear in person after the screening to discuss her brother's work and legacy.